EciStg/order-placement/probe/README.md

 we are happy to accommodate this and other needs of our partners.

 The information returned from probes which return a body may be cached by the client, the server, or both.
-If you do decide to cache please note these probe should be designed to be fetched ( HTTP GET ) several times per hour.
+If implementor decide to cache on the server please note these probe should be designed to be fetched ( HTTP GET ) several times per hour.
 The means and length of time results should be cached are at the implementor's discretion.
 The cache time needs to be balanced against the purpose of the probes which is to alert IT systems and staff of problems before customers and customer support staff experience the problem.

-As an example, the implementor may instruct clients to cache results for a certain period of time, in this case 5 minutes, using HTTP/1.1 header and values indicating.
-Implementors may also include the HTTP/1.0 Expires header ( not shown ).
+An example: implementors may instruct clients to cache results for a certain period of time, in this case 5 minutes, using HTTP/1.1 header and values indicating.
+Implementors may also include HTTP/1.0 Expires header ( not shown ).

     Cache-Control: public, max-age=300